montanaflynn/aoot/README.md

 // Will,25,New Orleans,Orange County,Coos Bay,undefined
 ```

-Finally here's how you can convert CSV to an array:
+Finally here's how you can convert CSV to an array, assuming this is data.csv:

 ```csv
 name,age,location